fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 -->

 <!--
-- The animation seems to stay at the same initial distribution for about 12 seconds, and then move towards over about 4 seconds, which is surprising give the 1/4 and then 3/4 description of the stream.
-Perhaps there is a bug somewhere?
-	- I don't think it is a bug: samples are added less frequently as the stream is processed, so a lot of change happens between the later reservoir updates.
-I think is evidenced in the spacing of the plot of means: super crowded initially and then more spaced out.
-But I could be wrong.
 - I think in the mean computation,  Iterator's `scan` (https://doc.rust-lang.org/std/iter/struct.Scan.html) might be better fit than `map`; unfortunately it does not seem to be supported by StreamingIterator yet.
 	- yup. but not going to implement this now.
 - The mean computation has a "wrong" computational complexity: for every single element entered into the reservoir, we scan the whole reservoir.